American Citizen Services

 - Osaka Small Deposition Room (seats about 8 people)

 This page is updated regularly, so please check back for updates.

-The American Embassy is closed on both U.S. and Japanese holidays.
+The U.S. Embassy and the Consulates in Japan are closed on both U.S. and Japanese holidays.

 Overview of the Deposition Process